halbarry/halbarry/README.md

   mainly on twitter @flashcentric. no dni.
    dc & marvel comics. barry allen lover & halbarry yaori enjoyer  ♡ turn that fictional man into a butch NOW!
-   -  probs on pony town as the flash or hal!
+   -  probs on pony town as the flash or hal! if you see me, idm if you sit or chat w me :D
   ![halbarry yuri by toytle!](https://pbs.twimg.com/media/GkfGH_oWYAEQ0dv?format=jpg&name=large)